-SPOKANE, Wash. - Browne's Addition is one step closer to becoming a historic district.
-Property owners in the area are currently voting on the decision, and so far, the “yes” votes are winning.
+SPOKANE, Wash. - The vote is in - Browne's Addition is one step closer to becoming a historic neighborhood.

 Browne’s Addition is Spokane’s oldest neighborhood and is made up of historic buildings, many of which are already on the historic registry.
 The proposed district would require property owners to get board approval for any exterior renovations to their property, but they would not need approval for painting or landscaping.